 Tel: : 416-748-9236

-Author: Marsha Simone Cadogan, Barrister & Solicitor
+Author: Marsha Simone Cadogan

 WIPO Copyright Treaty to be interpreted with reference to Canada’s Copyright Act

-Authors have three interests in their works
+Authors have three interests in their works.

-Since the Copyright Act, the SCC reasoned, exhaustively mandates for authors to have three interests their works, recognizing a fourth right would be contrary to legislative intent.
+Since the Copyright Act, the SCC reasoned, exhaustively mandates that authors have three interests in their works, recognizing a fourth right would be contrary to legislative intent.
 If it were intended for authors to have a compensable right when works are placed on the internet separate from the downloading or streaming of their content, the Copyright Act would have made this specific.
-Therefore, when users download copyright content, the right of reproduction is engaged.
+Therefore, when users download copyrighted content, the right of reproduction is engaged.
 The streaming of online content engages the copyright owner’s right to authorize the public performance of their creative content.
 Each activity (download or streaming) is not associated with more than one right at the same time.

-The Copyright Act supports Technological Neutrality
+The Copyright Act supports Technological Neutrality.

 Standard of Review – A New Correctness Category